irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 Amount of recoil now depends on your weapon's base stability value - stability value that you see whenever you purchase a weapon, before skills/weapon attachments were applied.
 Lower base stability means higher overall recoil.
 Because of these changes, 2 weapons with identical stability values after skills/attachments __will__ feel different, if their base stability is different.

 Horizontal recoil will now always favor weapons into a certain pre-defined direction - either left or right.
-Horizontal recoil will never jump from left to right (and vice versa), but the pull to whichever direction, is overall stronger then in the base game.
+Horizontal recoil will never jump from left to right (and vice versa), but the pull to whichever direction, is overall stronger than in the base game.

 Weapon attachments and/or skills now affect weapon recoil 2x less.
 In vanilla upgrading a weapon from 0 to 100 stability with attachments/skills effectively reduced weapon camera recoil by 6x times.
 Max possible improvement you can get now is 3x.
 This makes basic stability stat more important when choosing a weapon, and makes it harder to make it into a "laser" gun.